ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

       <!-- <value>%{idp.home}/conf/attribute-resolver.xml</value> -->
       <value>%{idp.home}/conf/attribute-resolver-sample.xml</value>

-   Here you can find the **attribute-resolver-v3_4-idem.xml** provided by IDEM GARR AAI as example:
+    (ONLY FOR IDEM Federation MEMBERS) The following sample is provided by IDEM GARR AAI:
       * http://www.garr.it/idem-conf/attribute-resolver-v3_4-idem.xml

         **Pay attention on `<DataConnector id="myStoredId"`.
 You have to put the right bean ID into `<BeanManagedConnection>` or IdP will not work.
 You have to put there the ID of the `BasicDataSource` bean**